 Many words have been written on the subject.
 However, most people still seem unable to take a good self-portrait.
 The following are some concrete tips to alleviate the most common mistakes found in selfies.
 Whether you need a new photo for a your Facebook/Twitter profile, online dating site, or your résumé; these hints should help you look your best.

 All these tips are based on my own personal exposure to bad self-portraits over the years.
-I have wanted to write these for some time.
+I’ve wanted to write these for some time.
 In the hope that it may help improve at least some of the millions of self-portrait taken every day.
 They all apply to smartphone photography as much as anything else.

-Take as much care with the background as your own appearance.
+Take as much care with the background as your appearance.
 Do not show off the mess around you.
 Tidy off and clean surfaces, especially glass and reflective ones as they will be especially visible.
 Untidiness leaves a bad first impression.

 A plain and simple background is often the best choice.
 Try to align objects or wallpaper into straight angles behind you.